-Twenty synesthetes (mean age 29.2 ± 8.2 years, 19 females), twenty chronic, medicated schizophrenia patients (mean age 39.7 ± 12.4 years, 9 females), and twenty-six control participants (mean age 30.7 ± 7.8 years, 17 females) participated in the study (demographics in Table 1).
-Study size was determined by calculating the required sample size for an expected medium-to-weak effect size at a power of 0.80 and α =.05 for a mixed-design repeated measures ANOVA with 3 groups39.
-A subset of 20 controls were specifically matched to the synesthete group in age and gender and an overlapping subset of controls was matched to the schizophrenia patients (all p>.10, see Table 1).
-Age and gender differed significantly between synesthetes and schizophrenia patients (t(38)=-3.08, p<.01; t(38)=-4.01, p<.001, respectively) and were included as covariates of no interest in all analyses.
-For additional recruitment, screening and synesthesia test details see Supplementary Methods.
+Twenty synesthetes (mean age 29.2 ± 8.2 y, 19 females), twenty chronic, medicated schizophrenia patients (mean age 39.7 \pm 12.4 y, 9 females), and 26 control participants (mean age 30.7 ± 7.8 y, 17 females) participated in the study (demographics in table 1).
+Study size was determined by calculating the required sample size for an expected medium-to-weak effect size at a power of 0.80 and $\alpha = .05$ for a mixed-design repeated measures ANOVA with 3 groups.39 A subset of 20 controls were specifically matched to the synesthete group in age and gender and an overlapping subset of controls was matched to the schizophrenia patients (all P > .10, see table 1).
+Age and gender differed significantly between synesthetes and schizophrenia patients (t(38) = -3.08, P < .01; t(38) = -4.01, P < .001, respectively) and were included as covariates of no interest in all analyses.
+For additional recruitment, screening and synesthesia test details see supplementary methods.
 All participants gave written informed consent prior to the study, in accordance with the declaration of Helsinki.
 The study was approved by the ethics committee of the Medical Faculty at Goethe University Frankfurt, Germany.